agct2019/agct/Version_1/README.md

-# AGCT: A Geometric Clustering Tool
+# A Geometric Clustering Tool (AGCT)

-This is the Code and Dataset tarball for AGCT and paper  "AGCT: A Geometric Clustering Tool for robustly unravelling the inner cluster structures of gene expressions" by by R. Nock, N. Polouliakh, K. Oka, F. Nielsen, K. Shibanai and H. Kitano
+This is the Code and Dataset tarball for AGCT and paper  "A Geometric Clustering Tool (AGCT) to robustly unravel the inner cluster structures of time-series gene expressions" by by R. Nock, N. Polouliakh, K. Oka, F. Nielsen, K. Shibanai and H. Kitano

 **The version does NOT work with Java 7 or newer.**